atapas/notifyme/README.md

   <tr>
     <td> heading </td>
-    <td> A header message for the Notification panel. </td>
+    <td> A header message for the Notification panel.
+Pass a message to customize it.</td>
     <td> No </td>
   <td> Any string of your choice.
 Default value is, <b>Notifications</b> </td>
   </tr>

   <tr>
     <td> multiLineSplitter </td>
-    <td> In case the notification messages has to be splitted into multiple (bullet) items, you can specify a line splitter character. </td>
+    <td> In case a notification message has to be splitted into multiple (bullet) items, you can specify a line splitter character in-between. </td>
     <td> No </td>
     <td> Any Character like, # or a sequence of characters, #$#.
 Default value is, <b>\n</b></td>
   </tr>